-- Cracker meal, (made from crunching 12 saltine crackers with a rolling pin)
+- Cracker meal, made from crushing about 8 saltine crackers in a resealable bag with a rolling pin

 - 8 slices Swiss cheese

-- 6 cooked slices of bacon, cut into quarters
+- 6 slices fully cooked bacon, each slice cut into quarters

 - 1/4 cup grated Parmesan cheese

-- Sprinkle the clams lightly with the cracker meal, then dab approximately 1/2 tsp garlic butter over each clam.
+- Sprinkle the clams evenly with the cracker meal, then evenly dab each clam with the butter garlic mixture.

-- Top with a slice of the Swiss cheese (cut to the size of the clam) and then place 1/4 slice of the cooked bacon over the Swiss cheese:
+- Top with a small slice of the Swiss cheese that has been cut to the size of the clam.
+Place cooked bacon slices over the Swiss cheese.

-- Place in oven & bake for approximately 8 minutes, or until the clams are bubbly & hot.
+- Bake for approximately 8 minutes, or until the clams are fully cooked and cheese is bubbly and hot.